recycle-me-org/recycle-me-ui/README.md

 ## Wins
 ``Learning new technologies -- Apollo, GraphQL, and Google Maps``

-- Independently learning each technology through documentation, YouTube tutorials, the help of Project Manger's and team collaboration was an empowering experience.
+- Independently learning each technology through documentation, YouTube tutorials, the help of Project Manager's and team collaboration was an empowering experience.

 ``Successfully collaborating as a full-stack team``